khkong/Soundex/README.md

 # Soundex
-Soundex of Latin and Cyrillic characters is available.
+You can use soundex of Latin and Cyrillic characters.

 ## Overview
 Soundex is one way to determine the phonetic similarity of a string.